rhampt/balena-health/README.md

 - `connector`: Routes MQTT messages from 'balena' topic to influxdb
 - `influxdb`: Time-based database.
 - `dashboard`: Used to visualize the heart rate over time.

-TODO: Discuss how this works and create a block diagram in Draw.io or similar

 ### Environment Variables and Configurations